Photo: Golero / iStockphoto

 Whether by boat or from shore, there are plenty of opportunities to fish in the Faroe Islands.
 With the ocean never further than 5 km away – no matter where you’re located – it is effortless to grab a rod and go fishing whenever you want.

 The Faroe Islands have good fishing areas and sheltered fishing grounds away from strong winds, making it possible to fish most days regardless of wind direction.
 The two main types of fishing in the Faroe Islands are deep-sea fishing and fly fishing.

-Fishing in the Faroe Islands is unlike anything you have experienced before; the beautiful scenery and splendid tranquillity makes fishing a truly extraordinary experience.
+Fishing and angling in the Faroe Islands is unlike anything you have experienced before; the beautiful scenery and splendid tranquillity makes fishing a truly extraordinary experience.

 Anglers travelling to the Faroe Islands do not need a veterinary certificate on the cleaning and disinfection of their fishing equipment.
 But prior to arrival in the Faroe Islands, all equipment, including rods, reels, rubber waders, or lures, must be disinfected in order to kill any fish-pathogens.